Design-Computing/Design-Computing.github.io/md/week2.md

 - How to ask questions and the three step process to general problem solving.

+Also, I've started a list of [useful commands](useful_commands.md).
+If you want to add to it, you can make a pull request, or ask me to add to the list.

 # Issues:

 If you didn't get a suite of beautiful green ticks last week, then you need to talk to a tutor as soon as you can.
 That isn't many of you, so we're looking good for this week!